 Deleting, copying, and duplicating

 Maybe you’ve customized an graphic to be just the way you want it—perfect size, killer colors, just-right degree of rotation—and you think to yourself, “Wow!
 I need to cover my entire canvas in these graphics!”
-Well, we have a few ways that you can just do that, lightening-fast.
+Well, we have a few ways that you can just do that, lightning-fast.
 If you decide that maybe you’ve made a few too many copies of your awesome graphic (or text, or whatever other design element you want) you can delete it with the tap of one key.

 Delete selection: Click an undesired design element and tap the delete key to get rid of it.